smithWEBtek/gitlab1/README.md

 This is my readme file

-this is an edit made on the bradbranch
+This is an edit made on the bradbranch (corrected via master)

 Here is an update on the edit1 branch